Sunday, April 24, 2016

 of videos has Lary taking the viewer through the various stages.

 The second video in this post has Lary explaining more of the various stages that are required in the process of repairing /rebuilding the exterior Poplar frames of the Narcissus.
-These video clips were taken over a two-day period.
+These video clips were taken over two days.
 The videos in the series of blog posts may not necessarily be in the order that the original video was taken.
 So, some references by Lary may seem out of place...FYI.

 The Next post in the series will be released in the next day or so.